 Frequently Asked Questions

-A typical slotting and pick-path optimization takes 2 to 6 weeks from initial assessment to implementation.
+We typically run a slotting and pick-path optimization in 2 to 6 weeks from initial assessment to implementation.
 A full physical reconfiguration (moving racks, adjusting aisles, installing new storage systems) takes 8 to 20 weeks depending on scope and whether the warehouse has to stay operational during the work.

 There is no single best layout.
 The right layout depends on product mix, order profile, receiving volume, and equipment type.
 A U-shaped flow (receiving and shipping on the same side) is typical for ecommerce operations.
 A through-flow layout (receiving one side, shipping the other) works for higher-volume B2B distribution.